elastic/examples/Security_Analytics/ssh_analysis/README.md

     ```

 * Check that Elasticsearch and Kibana are up and running.
-  - Open `localhost:9200` in web browser -- should return status code 200
+  - Open `localhost:9200` in web browser -- should return a json message indicating ES is running.
   - Open `localhost:5601` in web browser -- should display Kibana UI.

   **Note:** By default, Elasticsearch runs on port 9200, and Kibana run on ports 5601.
 If you changed the default ports, change   the above calls to use appropriate ports.